happydasch/btplotting/README.md

 Library to add extended plotting capabilities to `backtrader` (<https://www.backtrader.com/>) using bokeh.

-btplotting is a fork based on the awesome `backtrader_plotting` (<https://github.com/verybadsoldier/backtrader_plotting>)
+btplotting is based on the awesome `backtrader_plotting` (<https://github.com/verybadsoldier/backtrader_plotting>)

-Since most of the inner workings are changed, this fork may not work correctly for you.
-Please use `backtrader_plotting` instead.
+`btplotting` is a complete rework of `backtrader_plotting` with the live client in focus.
+Besides this, a lot of issues are fixed and new functionality is added.
+See the list below for differences.

 **What is different:**